-The Coastal Construction Control Line defines that portion of the beach and dune system subject to severe fluctuations based on a 100-year storm event and establishes the landward limit of jurisdiction of the Department of Environmental Protection (DEP) along sandy beaches of the state which front on the Gulf of Mexico, the Atlantic Ocean, and the Straits of Florida.
+The Coastal Construction Control Line defines that portion of the beach and dune system subject to severe fluctuations based on a 100-year storm event and establishes the landward limit of jurisdiction of the Department of Environmental Protection's (DEP) CCCL Program along sandy beaches of the state which front on the Gulf of Mexico, the Atlantic Ocean, and the Straits of Florida.
 Unless otherwise exempt, a permit is required from DEP for construction and excavation activities seaward of the CCCL.
-The CCCL is not a seaward limit for construction of upland structures (as in a setback line), but is an area where special siting and design considerations are necessary to protect the beach and dune system, proposed or existing structures, adjacent properties, public beach access, native salt-tolerant coastal vegetation and marine turtles.
+The CCCL is not a seaward limit for construction of upland structures (as in a setback line), but is a jurisdictional area where special siting and design considerations are necessary to protect the beach and dune system, proposed or existing structures, adjacent properties, public beach access, native salt-tolerant coastal vegetation and marine turtles.

 On sandy “pocket beach” areas in counties where no CCCL has been established pursuant to Section 161.053, Florida Statutes (F.S.), such as in Florida’s Big Bend region and in the Florida Keys, coastal construction is prohibited within 50 feet of the line of mean high water except by waiver or variance of the 50-foot setback requirements pursuant to Section 161.052, F.S., which requires a CCCL permit application.

 A guidance document is available to assist you with completing and submitting CCCL permit applications.
 For guidance regarding an Individual Administrative Permit, a General Permit, an Emergency Permit, or a Dune Core Permit, please see our CCCL Permit Application Guidelinesdocument.